NNPDF/pineappl/docs/cli-tutorial.md

 ## Conclusion

-This is the end of the tutorial, but there are many subcommands in PineAPPL's CLI, and many more switches for the subcommand that were part of the tutorial.
+This is the end of the tutorial, but there are many more subcommands left that we didn't discuss, and many more switches for the subcommands that were part of the tutorial.
 Remember that you can always run

     pineappl